geerlingguy/turing-pi-cluster/README.md

 ## Author

-The repository was created by [Jeff Geerling](https://www.jeffgeerling.com), who writes [Ansible for DevOps](https://www.ansiblefordevops.com) and [Ansible for Kubernetes](https://www.ansibleforkubernetes.com).
+The repository was created in 2020 by [Jeff Geerling](https://www.jeffgeerling.com), who writes [Ansible for DevOps](https://www.ansiblefordevops.com) and [Ansible for Kubernetes](https://www.ansibleforkubernetes.com).